amidaleet/Xfile/README.md

 `Xfile` stores multiple scripts as a function list.

-Each function can be executed as a `task` in it's own bash process.
+Each function can be executed as:
+- `task` – meaning simple call of specified function
+- `process` – new bash process that will call specified function

+`process` may be required if your put your function call inside a logical evaluation and want to presist `errexit` behaviour inside called function body.

+`Xfile` is designed to work with `errexit` option (`set -e`).

 Sample template with commentary:
 ```sh